SciML/sciml.ai/index.md

 # SciML: Open Source Software for Scientific Machine Learning

-SciML is an open source software organization created to unify the packages for scientific machine learning.
+SciML is a [NumFOCUS sponsored](https://numfocus.org/project/sciml) open source software organization created to unify the packages for scientific machine learning.
 This includes the development of modular scientific simulation support software, such as differential equation solvers, along with the methodologies for inverse problems and automated model discovery.
 By providing